Hotel opening on the grounds of Versailles

-The property's plans were spurred by a 2015 call for proposals to transform three 17th and 18th century buildings adjoining the château into a luxury hotel.
+The property's plans were spurred by a 2015 call for proposals to transform three 17th- and 18th-century buildings adjoining the château into a luxury hotel.

 "In order to fit seamlessly into this royal setting — the only of its kind in the world — this Versailles hotel will favor an 18th century style," according to the Airelles Collection hotel group's website.